liweinan/liweinan.github.io/_posts/2017-03-06-using-papers-and-manuscripts-to-do-correct-citation.md

 exported.bib
 ```

 We can use free tools provided by _LaTex_ family to convert above `.bib` file to _PDF_ format, and then copy the generated citation text from the _PDF_ file into our post page.
-For myself, I have a paper writing software called _Manuscripts_ and feel happy to use it in my daily writing process.

-_Manuscripts_ has a feature to import `.bib` file and generate the bibliography for us:
+For myself, I have a paper writing software called _Manuscripts_ that can do this. _Manuscripts_ has a feature to import `.bib` file and generate the bibliography for us:

 ![importbib]({{ site.url }}/assets/importbib.png)

-It's nice and clean:
+The generated bibliography conforms to formal formats:

 ![bib]({{ site.url }}/assets/bib.png)

-We can copy the citation text into our blog post and everything is fully under our control.
+We can copy the citation text into our post.
 Here is the example how I can use it in this post:

 ```markdown
 (E & Huang 2001)[^Huang2001]